 FAQs

-What is fuel contamination in a car?
+What is meant by contamination of fuel in a car?

-It ranges from £120 to £1,000+, depending on the severity.
+This can cost from £120 to £1000 and more depending on the severity.

 Visit Wrong Fuel Recovers for practical advice on fuel recovery and vehicle care.